starlitnightsky/starlitnightsky/Readme.md

 <h1><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width=27px height=27px></img> Hi, there!</h1>

 <h2>👨🏻‍💻 About Me</h2>
-<p>I'm a Full Stack Engineer with 7 years of hands-on experience in developing and deploying mobile and web applications.</p>
+<p>I'm a senior full-stack engineer with over 7 years of hands-on experience in developing and deploying mobile and web applications.</p>
 <p>🏃 I contributed to bringing visions of several companies to a reality by making a great progress in the development team, finding solutions and determining customer satisfaction.</p>
 <p>🔥 Have a proven track record in crafting multiple highly-scalable applications using different tech stacks.</p>
 <p>⚡ I love to work with talents in agile work environments.
 Meaningful and efficient communication is one of my highlighting skills and I consider it one of the most important qualifications of a remote engineer.</p>